Ignatius-

 “Gee, I don’t know.
 Maybe it’s because you didn’t say ‘thank you’ like you’re supposed to when someone saves your life?”
 Gothalia queried as a matter of fact.
 She took in the surprise that swathed Maximus’s face and sighed before trying again.
 “Look, I know you didn’t mean any harm by your words, but we’re family.
 Right now, fighting among ourselves, isn’t smart.”

 “Um, sure.
 I’ll go apologise.”
 Maximus declared and climbed to his feet.
-He strode along the bank and towards where he last saw Anton disappear.
+He strode along the bank failing to bite back a shiver or two as he moved towards where he last saw Anton disappear.

 * * *